koenrodenburg/techassignment/README.md

 #### Placement of business logic
 The actual business logic (comparing the two base64 encoded JSON strings) is executed when a request for the diff result is received.
 This only makes sense as long as the diff result for the same ID is only requested once or a few times, and calculating of the diff does not take too long, as this is a synchronous process (i.e. the user is waiting).

 When there are many diff requests for the same ID, it makes more sense to calculate the diff once both 'left' and 'right' have been received, and store the result for immediate retrieval upon request.
-The same holds for the case where the diff calculation takes a long time; when it is executed on retrieval (especially when made asynchronous) the user won't notice a delay.
+The same holds for the case where the diff calculation takes a long time; when it is executed on receiving both inputs (especially when made asynchronous) the user won't notice a delay.

 #### Database structure
 I have chosen to store all information relating to an ID in a single record in the database.
-This adds an additional read operation to the processing of input, but it reduces the number of reads when calculating the result to one.
+This adds an additional read operation to the processing of input, but it reduces the complexity of calculating the result.
 Depending on whether there is more load on the input or output side of the application, the decision could be made to split the information over multiple records (e.g. separate 'left' and 'right' records) to increase processing speed on the input side of the application.

 #### Comments
 I have been sparse with comments in the code, because I'm a firm believer that code should be as self-explanatory as possible, and that comments should only be used for extra clarification where necessary.
+When all methods and variables have clear names, comments generally add little value.
+However, they clutter the code, they will inevitably fall out of sync with the code,  and they teach developers to ignore comments alltogether (meaning they will also not read that one comment that actually *is* important).

+The only exception to this should be public APIs or libraries, where outside developers will interact with the code without having access to the sources.
+In that case, JavaDoc documentation should be generated from comments in the code that explain the workings of all public methods and their signatures.

 ## Automated tests
 #### Unit tests